onzfonz/comp227/src/content/1/en/part1d.md

 }
 ```

-Now the component only has a single piece of state and the event handlers have to take care of changing the <i>entire application state</i>.
+Now the component only has a single piece of state and the event handlers have to take care of changing the **entire application state**.

 The event handler looks a bit messy.
 When the left button is clicked, the following function is called: